 This major defines Trinity College of Florida as a Bible college.

-The Bible and Theology major includes at least 36 required credit hours in Bible and theology which are built into every Trinity College of Florida Bachelor of Arts program.
+The Bible major includes at least 36 required credit hours in Bible and theology which are built into every Trinity College of Florida Bachelor of Arts program.
 The Bible and Theology major is integrated into all Bachelor of Arts programs because the theology and content of the Bible are foundational for a Christian worldview.
 The Bible and Theology major is inseparable from the College’s mission and heritage.
 This major defines Trinity College of Florida as a Bible college.

 - Knowledge of biblical studies.